THE CINCINNATI ENQUIRER INTERNET NEWS WEBSITE

 THE GREAT AMERICAN INSURANCE BUILDING

-Just over two hours ago, meteorites slammed into the Clifton area of Cincinnati at 121 pm today destroying University Hospital, Cincinnati Children’s Hospital, Bethesda Oak, Good Samaritan Hospital, Deaconess Hospital, Holmes High School, the EPA building as well as most of the University of Cincinnati.
+Just over two hours ago, meteorites slammed into the Clifton area of Cincinnati at 121 pm today destroying University Hospital, Cincinnati Children’s Hospital, Bethesda Oak Hospital, Good Samaritan Hospital, Deaconess Hospital, Holmes High School, the EPA building as well as most of the University of Cincinnati campus.
 The devastation covers a densely populated area of businesses and personal residences.
 It is estimated over a two hundred square block area is involved including Over the Rhine, University Heights, Fairview, Avondale, Corryville, Northside, and Winton Place.

 Thousands of fires are currently burning throughout Hamilton County.